History of monarchy in Canada: The new millennium

 Elizabeth addressed Canadians by video on the first day of 2017, recognizing the 150th anniversary of Confederation; she said, "throughout the years, particularly since your centennial year, I have watched Canada develop into a remarkable nation. [...]
 Fifty years ago, on the eve of the centennial, I encouraged Canadians to continue to embody the values of equality, freedom, and inclusion.
 Today, these values remain deeply rooted in the Canadian experience [...]
 On this eve of national celebrations, my family and I are with you in spirit.
-As you prepare to mark this important milestone in your country’s history, I send my warmest good wishes to you all."
+As you prepare to mark this important milestone in your country's history, I send my warmest good wishes to you all."
 Prince Charles represented his mother, the Queen, at the main sesquicentennial events in Ottawa.

+In 2019, Prince Harry returned to Canada with his wife, Meghan, Duchess of Sussex, when the couple decided to spend Christmas on Vancouver Island with their baby son, Prince Archie.
+During a brief return to the United Kingdom the following year, the Duke and Duchess visited Canada House, on 7 January, to thank Canadians for their hospitality.
+Soon after, the couple announced that they were stepping back from their roles as senior members of the royal family and moved back to Vancouver Island.
+Harry, Meghan, and Archie remained in British Columbia until March 2020, when they moved to California.

 During the COVID-19 pandemic, the Queen expressed her support for all Canadians and thanks to those who were caring for the vulnerable and providing essential services.
 As the pandemic waned into 2022, celebrations were mounted around the country and throughout the year to mark the Queen's Platinum Jubilee; the first-ever such event in Canadian history.
 It was also, though, the first time since at least Queen Victoria's Golden Jubilee in 1887 that the federal Cabinet did not advise the Crown to issue an associated commemorative medal.
 In response, six provinces produced their own Platinum Jubilee medals; another first.
 From 2021 into 2022, the subject of reconciliation with Canada's indigenous peoples came to the forefront of the public consciousness, particularly in regard to residential schools.
 Statues of Queen Victoria and Queen Elizabeth II in Winnipeg were vandalized.
 On the first National Day for Truth and Reconciliation, Elizabeth made a public statement, saying she "joins with all Canadians [...] to reflect on the painful history that indigenous peoples endured in residential schools in Canada and on the work that remains to heal and to continue to build an inclusive society."
 In 2021, the Queen appointed Mary Simon as the first indigenous governor general in Canadian history.